Merwin-Rebello/100days/README.md

 Q37)  fully functional calculator made using js (small project completed)

 Q38) I learnt to use the footer tag (did not explore much )

+Q39) learnt about the ARRAYs and its different functions present in js.